ddmills/tiny-bind.js/README.md

 /* set the value of a binding */ tiny.bindings.firstName.set('Depski');
 ```

-### Binding Types
-There are a few basic bindings types:
-* value: Bind the "value" attribute
-* checked: Bind the "checked" attribute
-* show*: Bind the "display" css property
-* html*: Bind the inner HTML

-*These are not two-way bindings, they will only reflect the changes in the property

 ### Hide and Show Elements
 We can button that is visible only when a binding is true